Benefits & Challenges of Team-Teaching in a 100-Level History Course

 - Is the team-teaching model attractive to students?

-Dissemination: Once the best practices guide has been completed and is ready for distribution, we will hold a teaching workshop as part of the department’s colloquium series.
+Knowledge sharing: Once the best practices guide has been completed and is ready for distribution, we will hold a teaching workshop as part of the department’s colloquium series.